FarmDyn/documentation/docs/template/feeding_module.md

 ```

 For own produced feed which is not storable and shows a variable
-availability over the year such as grass from pasture, an aggregation to
+availability over the year, such as grass from pasture, an aggregation to
 the intra-year periods is done.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/cattle_module.gms GAMS /feedUseM_[\S\s][^;]*?\.\./ /;/)